13thDiamond/13thDiamond/README.md

 ## About me:
 - Age: 25
 - My favorite quote: Enjoy the small things in life!
+(Rule 32: Enjoy the Little Things.... 🧟)

 ## Interessts:
 - Tech 🤖